jabra11/Magyar-Kartya/README.md

 ### Contributing
-I initially started this project to get more comfortable with [SFML](https://www.sfml-dev.org/) and the language itself, therefore most of the code can be improved easily.
+I initially started this project to get more comfortable with [SFML](https://www.sfml-dev.org/) and C++ itself, therefore most of the code can be improved easily.
 It is written in C++17.

 It can be built on Windows and Linux.
 Build instructions are below.